thoughtbot/ios-on-rails/release/ios-on-rails.md

 	}

 	@end

+Also, we set the title of this view controller to the name of our app, `@"Humon"`.
+For more information on why we used an NSLocalizedString here instead of a `@"plain old string literal"`, please visit the [Apple developer library.](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/LoadingResources/Strings/Strings.html#//apple_ref/doc/uid/10000051i-CH6) The short explanation is that we use localized strings for all text that will be displayed to a user.
+That way we can easily translate our app from English to other languages.

+Go ahead and run the app to see the big beautiful map you just created.

 ### Create the Add Button

-Add a new property below the mapView property which is of type UIButton.
+Now we'll create an add button and add it to the navigation bar at the top of our the screen.

 	// HUMMapViewController.m

-	@property (strong, nonatomic) MKMapView *mapView;
-	@property (strong, nonatomic) UIButton *addButton;

-Instantiate `self.addButton` and add it as a subview of the HUMMapViewController's view inside the viewDidLoad method.

-	// HUMMapViewController.m

 	- (void)viewDidLoad
 	{
-	    [super viewDidLoad];

-		// Create and add a mapView as a subview of the main view self.mapView = [[MKMapView alloc] initWithFrame:self.view.frame];
-        self.mapView.delegate = self;
-        self.mapView.showsUserLocation = YES;
-        [self.view addSubview:self.mapView];

-		// Create a frame and label for the "Add" button CGRect buttonFrame = CGRectMake(0,
-                                        self.view.bounds.size.height - 2*44,
-                                        self.view.bounds.size.width,
-                                        44);
-        NSString *buttonText = NSLocalizedString(@"Add Event", nil);
+	    ...

-        // Create and add the "Add" button as a subview self.addButton = [[UIButton alloc] initWithFrame:buttonFrame];
+		// Create an "Add" button
-        self.addButton.backgroundColor = [UIColor grayColor];
+	    UIBarButtonItem *button = [[UIBarButtonItem alloc]
+	        initWithBarButtonSystemItem:UIBarButtonSystemItemAdd
+	        target:self
+	        action:@selector(addButtonPressed)];
-        self.addButton.alpha = 0.8;
+	    self.navigationItem.leftBarButtonItem = button;
-        [self.addButton setTitle:buttonText
-                        forState:UIControlStateNormal];
-        [self.addButton addTarget:self
-                           action:@selector(addButtonPressed)
-                 forControlEvents:UIControlEventTouchUpInside];
-        [self.view addSubview:self.addButton];

     }

-For more information on why we used an NSLocalizedString here instead of a `@"plain old string literal"`, please visit the [Apple developer library.](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/LoadingResources/Strings/Strings.html#//apple_ref/doc/uid/10000051i-CH6) The short explanation is that we use localized strings for all text that will be displayed to a user.
-That way we can easily translate our app from English to other languages.

-The `addTarget:action:ForControlEvents:` method sets the add button up to call the `addButtonPressed` method when the button is tapped.
-For now, just add a method called addButtonPressed below the viewDidLoad method that logs a confirmation.
+We want our add button to be on our navigation bar, so create an instance of `UIBarButtonItem`.
+The `target:action:` portion of the `UIBarButtonItem` init method sets the button up to call the `addButtonPressed` method when the button is tapped.

+In order to see the `button` on the navigation bar, set it as the `leftBarButtonItem` on the view controller's `navigationItem`.

+We need to implement the method `addButtonPressed`, so add the method below the viewDidLoad method and have it log a confirmation.

 	// HUMMapViewController.m